 And if you attract advertisers, do you know the rules set out by the Advertising Standards Authority?
 Are you also clued up on GDPR?

 It's lovely setting up an online magazine, it really is.
-But there are many things you need to be aware of before you take the leap.
+But there are many things you need to be aware of before you leap.

 5. Tell the whole world that you exist